 We have been involved with MADD and worked closely with both victims and their families since 1969.

 We have earned the highest ratings in the legal profession.
-Several of our attorneys have been named “Super Lawyers” and we have been honored as a “Best Law Firm” by U.S. News & World Report.
+Several of our drunk driving accident lawyers have been named “Super Lawyers” and we have been honored as a “Best Law Firm” by U.S. News & World Report.
 If you want to find the best lawyer to sue a drunk driver, call us now.

 We will not charge you any legal fees whatsoever unless you receive a settlement.
 And unlike most other firms, we do not ask for any money upfront to pay the costs of the case.
 It will not cost you a penny to have us start working on your case immediately.